lilsippysippy/it-support-labs/README.md

 ## About This Project

 I created this repository to track my learning and practice as I build skills for IT support, help desk, desktop support, and production support roles.

-The focus is on practical troubleshooting, clear documentation, and beginner-to-intermediate support concepts.
+The focus of this project is practical troubleshooting, clear documentation, and beginner-to-intermediate support concepts that relate to real help desk and desktop support work.

 ## Skills Practiced